 Most important for video monitoring services, these systems deliver not only accurate detection, but they also combine 24-hour video verification into a single system.
 Such verification is needed to give credibility and priority to first responders.
 Rather than having to purchase, deploy and integrate two disparate systems for detection and for video, smart thermal cameras utilize a single system to accomplish both.
 This is clearly a more cost-effective strategy for installation, maintenance and use.

-A similar situation arose in the early days with home burglar alarms; when their accuracy improved, the business model for monitoring services became a viable and lucrative market.
+A similar situation arose in the early days with home burglar alarms; when their accuracy improved, the business model for monitoring services became viable.
 With the accuracy and affordability of smart thermal solutions, remote video monitoring as a service is now viable for outdoor sites as well.